aws-samples/iam-identity-center-team/docs/guides/walkthrough.md

 To see all active requests, select **Active access** in the left-hand navigation under **Elevated access**, as shown below.
 You can choose **View details** to view details for an active request.

-## 🦓 Step 5: Access AWS Environment with Elevated Permissions
+## 🦓 Step 5: Access AWS Environment with elevated permissions

 During the time period in which elevated access is active, you can invoke sessions to access the AWS target environment with the scope (that is, permission set and AWS account) approved in your request.